 Betsy Jordyn: So, you have a background though in sports management and you’re an athlete in your own personal life and you are trying to serve athletes as your primary clients.
 How does that influence the way you think about being all-in?
 Like, is there an athletic side of you that’s just part of that athlete archetype that is coming to play when you say ‘all-in’?

 BC Johnson: Yeah.
 And when I think of like—as you helped me define what is that ideal client?
 It’s maximizing the business’ performance of high achieving organizations and organizations that want to win, that have a desire—a burning desire to win.
 It’s kind of even been interesting as we kind of went along this journey—granted, my background is in sports, I’ve worked a lot with the NBA, NFL, with college athletic departments, but even as I’ve thought more about kind of a target, you know, who wants to win—it’s people actually within the hospitality sector.
-People who are really going after individuals to [inaudible 10:16] asset, very valuable assets, their time and their money.
+People who are really going after individuals' assets, very valuable assets, their time and their money.
 When you kind of start painting that umbrella on it, kind of the market opens up a little bit broader, a little bit wider, but kind of the primary bread and butter to start with will be sports.
 But yeah, kind of that mindset of, winning, high-performance, championships and being the best that you can possibly be.

 Betsy Jordyn: So, when you think about the clients that you’ve worked with how—so, being the best that you can be, it’s partially how they’ve influenced you and how you think about your own business.
 Is there any other tips that we can learn from the sports world and parlay it to the business world to say, you know, this is how people win world championships, this is how people build really great businesses and the lives that they imagine.